 (00:00 - 05:00)

-Cost of a Lima Taxi
+Cost of a Lima taxi

 Here are some rough estimates for common rides:

-Good news is that you can haggle over fares (but it’s harder during rush hour).
+*The good news is that you can haggle over fares (but it’s harder during rush hour).
 If there are two or more passengers, be clear on whether the fare is per person or for the car.

 The majority of taxis in Lima, Peru, are unregistered.
 At night, safety may become an issue, so better opt for a licensed driver.
 Official taxis should have checkers, a rectangular authorization sticker with the word SETAME on the upper left corner of the windshield and yellow paint.